Bastard Out of Carolina: Reviews

-Upon publication, Bastard Out of Carolina achieved immediate mainstream succes, with rave reviews from theVillage Voice, the San Francisco Chronicle, and The New York Times Book Review.
+Upon publication, Bastard Out of Carolina achieved immediate mainstream success, with rave reviews from theVillage Voice, the San Francisco Chronicle, and The New York Times Book Review.
 In his NYTBR review, George Garrett notes that though some of the topics were the same as her earlier collection of short stories, the book "in no way seems to be a patchwork of short stories linked together.
 Everything, each part, belongs only to the novel" and is "as close to flawless as any reader could hope for".
 He compares it to J.D.
 Salinger's novel Catcher in the Rye and Harper Lee's novel To Kill a Mockingbird, writing, "Special qualities of her style include a perfect ear for speech and its natural rhythms; an unassertive, cumulative lyricism; an intensely imagined and presented sensory world, with all five senses working together; and, above all, again and again a language for the direct articulation of deep and complex feelings."

 K. K. Roeder in the San Francisco Review of Books states that Allison "relates the difficulty of Bone's struggles with intensity, humor, and hard-wrought rejection of self-pity, rendering Bastard a rare achievement among works of fiction dealing with abused children."
 The New Yorker review called Bastard Out of Carolina a profound portrait of family dynamics in the rural South and "an essential novel".
 It asserts that "one way of reading Allison's novel is as a story about the power of such stories"—about who counts and who doesn't—"the ones that are told about us, the ones that we learn to tell about ourselves—and the way that they can expand our possibilities, or steamroll them."

 Publishers Weekly says of the novel that "Allison spikes her critically acclaimed first novel, a National Book Award nominee, with pungent characters, and saturates it with a sense of its setting--Greenville, S.C."
 Kirkus Reviews provides a mixed review, lauding Allison's handling of sensitive yet overly familiar topics, like child abuse and sexual molestation, but concluding that as opposed to Allison's shorter-form works, Bastard Out of Carolina end up "compassionate if not very compelling", claiming that "after the often searing power of Allison's short stories, she seems not to have claimed her voice so much as tamed it."

 Bastard Out of Carolina was named one of The Atlantics Great American Novels of the Past 100 Years.